Imbert Prize

-The prize is named after Lord Imbert, a patron of the ASC, who was Commissioner of Scotland Yard 1987-1993, and was a prominent figure in debates about security and policing.
+The prize is named after Lord Imbert, a patron of the ASC, who was Commissioner of Scotland Yard 1987–1993, and was a prominent figure in debates about security and policing.
+Though known for his involvement in the wrongful arrests of the Guildford Four he was credited for his management of Thames Valley Police and improvements of the Metropolitan Police Service that were indicative of his continual efforts to modernise British law enforcement.

+The annual prize is judged by senior figures from the UK policing, security, military and intelligence communities from dissertations selected by university faculty.